YODA-Lab/Simple-Incentives-For-Ridesharing/README.md

-# Simple incentives for Ridesharing Fairness
+# Simple Incentives for Ridesharing Fairness

 This repository contains code, results and supplementary discussion for the paper titled "Using Simple Incentives to Improve Two-Sided Fairness in Ridesharing Systems", presented at the International Conference on Autonomous Planning and Scheduling (ICAPS 2023).